Zeta-and-Company/Gutenberg_subset/README.md

   - love story
   - detective fiction

+Note that the number of novels per subgenre is not balanced.

 In addtion, topic models are trained on the subset using MALLET and the distinctive topics for each subgenres are identified using the Welch's T-Test.